DaiSijie/non-repetetive-graph-coloring/readme.md

 ##pathNRGC.py
-**Description**: This program computes the Thue number of a path of length l.
-Note that the number of colors used should always be 3.
+**Description**: This program computes the Thue number of a path of length `l` and also yields the proper coloring.
+Note that due to Thue, the number of colors used should always be 3.

 **Usage**: `python PathNRGC.py l`

 **Requirements**: Gurobi

 ##multigridNRGC.py
-**Description**: The multigrid of dimension n is a grid of size n x n where every row and column is also a clique of size n.
-This program computes the minimum number of color to provide a proper non-repetitive coloring by only considering paths up to length lim.
-If you want to consider all paths, put lim = n^2.
+**Description**: The multigrid of dimension `n` is a grid of size `n` x `n` where every row and column is also a clique of size `n`.
+This program computes the minimum number of color to provide a proper non-repetitive coloring by only considering paths up to length `lim`.
+If you want to consider all paths, put `lim` = `n`^2.

 **Usage**: `python multigrids.py n lim`